Summary

 Equipment speed visuals track Overall Equipment Effectiveness scores across different production lines.
 Bar charts comparing planned versus actual production help show manufacturing reliability and find improvement chances.

 Cost breakdown charts show material costs, labor costs.
 Overhead expenses as percentages of total production cost.
 Waterfall charts work well for showing how costs flow through different production stages.
+Why does this matter to backers?
 This helps backers understand profit margins and cost control measures in manufacturing operations.

 Real-World Example